 A friend recently suggested we try the recipe for the signature cocktail from Chicago tiki bar, Lost Lake, featured as the 2016 Imbibe 75 Cocktail Bar of the Year.
 We love a good tiki recipe, and with the fantastic weather we are having in the Pacific Northwest, we appreciate the tropical-inspired midwestern import—especially during the current pandemic lockdown situation and restricted travel.
 We can enjoy sipping these right at home on the deck.

 The cocktail’s creator, Paul McGee seems to have grabbed every ingredient from our favorites list to create the house special.
 As it turns out, this drink was created as a riff on another drink from fellow Chicago proprietor, Toby Maloney.
 Toby’s amazing Riviera cocktail has always been a favorite of ours and is a Violet Hour drink we wrote about years ago.
-The inspired trifecta of pineapple, maraschino liqueur and Campari has always impressed us.
+The inspired trifecta of pineapple, maraschino liqueur and Campari is a revelation.
 This time, we are layering it over Jamaican rum instead of gin and adding passion fruit for good measure!

 2 oz aged Jamaican rum